Cafe-Variome/CafeVariomeDocs/README.md

 ![Alt text](Archive/screenshots/1.successfull-login.png?raw=true "Successful Login")

 By clicking on the Admin Dashboard, you will be redirected to main dashboard of Cafe Variome that contains the information about the system such as number of users, number of sources, current disk space status, which network you are in, related service statuses, so on and so forth.
 The concept of sources, networks, etc will be disccussed later in this document.
-After installing fresh Cafe Variome, sources, networks and other elements must be added which must be configured through the links on the left side under the dashboard.
+After installing fresh Cafe Variome, sources, networks and other elements must be added and configured through the links on the left side under the dashboard.
 As shown in the below screenshot, dashboard is categorized into various sections with corresponding items in each section: Discovery (Discover), Data (Pipelines, Sources and Elastic Search), Network (Networks and Network Groups), Access Control (Users), Content (Pages) and System that contains Cafe Variome's instance settings.

 ![Alt text](Archive/screenshots/2.Admin-Dashboard.png?raw=true "Dashboard")